 Set theory is so embedded to our doing of mathematics that it is hard to forget the specific, at one time revolutionary, point of view of this way of thinking: Not only does one regard collections of (imagined) "things" again as one thing, the "things" so obtained are then regarded as things in just the same manner, which makes it possible to repeat this process.
-Moreover, not just collections of finitely many "things" are considered, but also such of infinitely many "things".2
+Moreover, not just collections of finitely many "things" are considered, but also such of infinitely many "things".

 An early idea of the notion of set (Menge) was that every property should define a set.
-As this turned out to lead to logical contradictions, a separate notion of class was introduced, for which this is indeed the case (with an appropriate definition of "property") but which cannot be treated as "thing" in the way a set can.
-Whether proper classes, i.e. classes which are not sets, should be seen as objects of the (as we said, imagined) mathematical universe or statements on proper classes as façon de parler on sets is under dispute.
-In order to be neutral to this question, we will speak about "set and class theory" rather than only about "set theory" or only about "class theory" (which of course would include sets).
+As this turned out to lead to logical contradictions, a separate notion of class was introduced, for which this is indeed the case (with an appropriate definition of "property") but which cannot necessarily be treated as "thing" in the way a set can.